Dash-Industry-Forum/Guidelines-Security/40-LicenseRequestModel.inc.md

 The above data sets are serialized and digitally signed to arrive at the final form of the [=authorization token=]: `eyJhbGciOiJIUzI1NiIsImV4cCI6IjE1MTYyMzkwMjIifQ.eyJhdXRob3JpemVkX2tpZHMiOlsiMTYxMWYwYzgtNDg3Yy00NGQ0LTliMTktODJlNWE2ZDU1MDg0IiwiZGIyZGFlOTctNmI0MS00ZTk5LTgyMTAtNDkzNTAzZDU2ODFiIl19.tBvW6XVPHBRp1JEwItsVnbHwIqoqnQAVQfTV9PGMkIU`
 </div>

 [=Authorization tokens=] are issued by an authorization service, which is part of a solution's business logic.
-The authorization service has access to project-specific context that it needs to make its decisions (e.g. the active session, user identification and database of purchases/entitlements).
+The authorization service has access to the project-specific context that it needs to make its decisions (e.g. the active session, user identification and database of purchases/entitlements).
 A single authorization service can be used to issue [=authorization tokens=] for multiple license servers, simplifying architecture in solutions where multiple license server vendors are used.

 <figure>
 	<img src="Diagrams/LicenseRequestModel-BaselineArchitecture.png" />